EV maker Faraday Future's co-founder Nick Sampson steps down

 (Reuters) - Chinese electric vehicle developer Faraday Future said on Tuesday its co-founder Nick Sampson has resigned, a week after the cash-starved company planned pay cuts and layoffs to reduce operational costs.

-Faraday Future, which has ambitions of overtaking Tesla (TSLA.O), said its senior vice president for global product and technology Peter Savagian has stepped down as well.
+Faraday Future, which has ambitions of overtaking Tesla, said its senior vice president for global product and technology Peter Savagian has stepped down as well.

-The move comes as the company is embroiled in a stand-off with its primary investor, China’s Evergrande Health Industry Group Ltd (0708.HK), after a planned $2 billion investment from the unit of Evergrande Group (3333.HK) went sour.
+The move comes as the company is embroiled in a stand-off with its primary investor, China’s Evergrande Health Industry Group Ltd, after a planned $2 billion investment from the unit of Evergrande Group went sour.

 “Recent actions taken by Evergrande is causing FF to experience extraordinary financial hardship,” the company told Reuters in an emailed statement.